Help Centre · Email

 Settings don’t seem to applyWait ~10 minutes; refresh the page; check you saved on the correct domain in Advanced Settings

-Learn as Ham/Spam or release buttons missingYour host may not have enabled these actions for your account — use Blacklist sender to block unwanted senders
+Learn as Ham or release buttons missingYour host may not have enabled these actions for your account — use Blacklist sender to block unwanted senders

 Feature/button missingContact Texo support